Chapter 1:

 Adding Google service

-Then select the Google service:
+Then select the Google API service:

 Adding Google service